irods/irods/manual.rst

 Installation
 ------------

 iRODS is provided in binary form in a collection of interdependent packages.
 There are two types of iRODS server, iCAT and Resource.
 A resource server connects to an existing data grid (Zone) and can provide additional `Storage Resources`_.
-An iCAT server, consisting of an iRODS server plus an iCAT metadata catalog, provide the central point of coordination for a data grid.
+An iCAT server, consisting of an iRODS server, storage resource(s), and an iCAT metadata catalog, provide the central point of coordination for a single data grid (Zone).

 iCAT Server
 -----------

-The irods-icat package installs a local unix service account and group named 'irods' and the iRODS binaries.
+The irods-icat package installs the iRODS binaries and management scripts.

-An additional database plugin is required which installs the dependencies for database connections and a short setup script that will prompt for database connection information and then configure the iCAT Server.
+An additional database plugin is required which installs the dependencies for database connections.
 Database connection information about an existing database is expected to be provided to iRODS (see `Database Setup Example`_).  iRODS does not create or manage a database instance itself, just the tables within the database.

+The `setup_irods.sh` script below will prompt for, and then create if necessary, a service account and service group which will own and operate the iRODS server.

 Installation of the iCAT DEB and PostgreSQL plugin DEB::

- $ (sudo) dpkg -i irods-icat-TEMPLATE_IRODSVERSION-64bit.deb irods-database-plugin-postgres-1.2.deb
+ $ (sudo) dpkg -i irods-icat-TEMPLATE_IRODSVERSION-64bit.deb irods-database-plugin-postgres-1.3.deb
  $ (sudo) apt-get -f install
  $ (sudo) /var/lib/irods/packaging/setup_irods.sh